Atrach/Deep_Reinforcement_Learning_Udacity/Project2/Report.md

 ## Future work

 In the presented algorithm actions were mixed with noise in a process called Ornstein-Uhlenbeck in order to improve exploration.
-However, it is been proved that adding noise to the parameters space instead of the action space can greatly contribute to better exploration and thus obtaining higher scores faster.
+However, it is been proved that adding noise to the parameter space instead of the action space can greatly contribute to the better exploration and thus obtaining higher scores faster.
 Furthermore, exploring other algorithms such as the Distributed Distributional Deterministic Policy Gradients (D4PG), or Trust Region Policy Optimization (TRPO) may perform better for the presented environment.